restfulapi/restful-api/README.md

 This allows specific behavior to be re-used as needed.
 For example, the 'things' representation will contain both affordances and supplemental data, while the 'customers' representation only has affordances added.

-###Controlling whether id and version information is included.
+### Controlling whether id and version information is included

 By default the declarative domain marshaller will automatically add 'id' and 'version' fields for the object id and (optimistic lock) version values.
 If they should not be included in a representation, you can turn them off:

     resource 'customers' config {